top of page

 Game Day

 Bring your phone to game day with the Court Reserve app downloaded prior to arriving.
-Matches (indicating court assignment, partner paring and serving order) will be available on your phones after all players have checked in.
-You will enter the score of each game on your phone.
+Court assignment, partner paring and serving order will be available on your phones after all players have checked in.
+One player in each group will enter the score of each game on their phone.

 All players must check in 15-30 minutes before the start of play with the on-site coordinator.